elax46/custom-brand-icons/README.md

 ## Available Icons

-To view all the available icons you can go to the following address
+To view all available icons, you can go to the following address.
+The icon viewer also allows you to generate a `custom brand-icons.js` with only the icons you want, allowing you to streamline the icon pack and eliminate loading issues.
  -  [Icon Finder](https://elax46.github.io/custom-brand-icons/)

 # Installation Methods